wernerglinka/ms-start-docs/src/sections/text-icon.md

       header: "h1"
       subtitle: "Media Section Composed from Text and Icon Partials"
       prose: |-
         A section component that renders an icon combined with a text area.
 The text area may be formatted with markdown.
+The icon location default is right, but may be reversed by setting the `isReverse` field to true.

   - container: "section"
     name: "text-icon"